At first glance, paying off your mortgage early sounds like a surefire way to save beaucoup bucks in interest and put

 What is the state of my retirement savings?

 Are your retirement savings where you want them to be?
 If not, prepaying your mortgage might not be a smart move, according to Money Talks News founder Stacy Johnson.

 What are my other debts?

 If you’re facing burdensome credit card or medical debt — or some other significant debt – you need to prioritize paying down those obligations.

-We’ve got some tips for getting rid of those debts in “8 Guaranteed Ways to Get Rid of Debt Fast.”
+We’ve got some tips for getting rid of those debts in “8 Surefire Ways to Get Rid of Debt ASAP.”
 One of the most important decisions you’ll need to make is the order in which you plan to tackle your debts.
 As we have written:

 Is the money better spent elsewhere?